Toilet training: signs that your child is ready

 Learning to do wees and poos in the toilet takes time.
 You can expect accidents and setbacks – these are all just part of the process.

-If your child gets upset because of an accident, reassure him that it doesn’t matter and there’s no need to worry.
+If your child gets upset because of an accident, reassure your child that it doesn’t matter and there’s no need to worry.

 Here are ideas to help avoid accidents:

-- Pay attention to your child if she says she needs the toilet straight away.
-She might be right!
+- Pay attention if your child says they need the toilet straight away.
+They might be right!

-- If you’re sure your child hasn’t done a poo or wee in a while, remind him that he might need to go.
-He might be so caught up in what he’s doing that he doesn’t realise he needs to go until it’s too late.
+- If you’re sure your child hasn’t done a poo or wee in a while, remind your child that they might need to go.
+Your child might be so caught up in what they’re doing that they don’t realise they need to go until it’s too late.

 - Check if your child wants to go to the toilet during a long playtime or before an outing.
-If she doesn’t want to go, that’s fine.
+If they don’t want to go, that’s fine.